 Camping and Cooking

 The bosslady has a million food allergies so camping and cooking is a bit of an extra challenge.
 No hotdogs and s’mores for us.
-Planning ahead, we had frozen salmon in the cooler defrosting and chopped veggies in bag.
-Same thing we would have at home except this is on an open flame with pans too big for the propane stove.
+Planning ahead, we had frozen salmon in the cooler defrosting and chopped veggies in the bag.
+The same thing we would have at home except this is on an open flame with pans too big for the propane stove.
 We made things work and enjoyed our delicious food with some rosé.
 Then we rested.
 Sunset wasn’t too far away at this point so we got the kitchen packed up and put out the games and wine to be ready for us to come back and just light the fire and play games.
-Then we headed to the beach with our blanket, chairs, wine and cameras to watch the sun try and set behind the fog.
+Then we headed to the beach with our blanket, chairs, wine, and cameras to watch the sun try and set behind the fog.

 Sandpipers were playing the sand at the shore.
 Seagulls were hunting for food.
 Seals were chilling on the rocks.
 We even got to see a baby seal nursing on her mama!
 The wind kicked up and we snuggled under the blanket just enjoying the moment.
-A life at the beach would not be a bad thing!
+Life at the beach would not be a bad thing!

 Since the fog was hiding the sun we opted to head back to the campsite before it got too dark.
 We had put a little thought into what we would do without technology in the evening.
 Cards!
 We played Uno by the fire.
 Not mentioning any names but someone won by a landslide and it wasn’t as much fun so we put the game away and sat by the fire and watched the stars light up above us.